Russell-Waterhouse/seed_mix_calculator/README.md

 docker compose up --build
 ```

+# Deployment

+This project is deployed to netlify.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.